Gilles de la Tourette syndrome - Response to electroconvulsive therapy

 Karadenizli D., Dilbaz N., Bayam G.

-• Keywords: Tourette syndrome, treatment, ECT, DISORDERS, CHILDREN, ECT
+• Anahtar Kelimeler: Tourette syndrome, treatment, ECT, DISORDERS, CHILDREN, ECT

 Tourette syndrome is a chronic disease characterized by vocal and motor ticks.
 Self-injurious behavior is observed in one third of the patients and can be life-threatening.
 Current medical therapy includes dopamine receptor antagonists and atypical antipsychotics.
 In certain cases, there has been some evidence about the efficacy of electroconvulsive therapy (ECT).
 The case study below is a Tourette syndrome patient with self-injurious behavior and psychotic features and poor response to medical therapy.
 Two years of remission was achieved after 7 sessions of ECT and carbamezapine maintance therapy.
 In conclusion, ECT can be used as an efficacious treatment modality for Tourette patients with self-injurious behavior, psychotic features, or for those that are unresponsive to traditional methods.